Bernard Dunstan: Life and work

 Bernard Dunstan was born in Teddington, Middlesex, in 1920.
 He studied at Byam Shaw School of Art in 1939, then at the Slade School of Fine Art in London from 1939 to 1941.
 In 1947 he was elected a member of the New English Art Club, and was president of the Royal West of England Academy from 1979 to 1984.
 In 1968 he was made a full member of the Royal Academy.

 Dunstan taught at the Royal West of England Academy in Bristol from 1946 to 1949, the Camberwell School of Art from 1950 to 1964, the Byam Shaw School from 1953 to 1974, the Ravensbourne Art College (now the Ravensbourne College of Design and Communication) from 1959 to 1964, and City and Guilds of London Art School from 1964 to 1969.

-Artists whose influence inform his painting include Renoir, Bonnard, Vuillard, Walter Sickert, and Philip Wilson Steer.
+Artists whose influence informed his painting include Renoir, Bonnard, Vuillard, Walter Sickert, and Philip Wilson Steer.

 His works are represented in the National Portrait Gallery, the Royal Collection, Windsor, and the Museum of London.
-He has written a number of books on painting, including Painting Methods of the Impressionists (1976).
+He wrote a number of books on painting, including Painting Methods of the Impressionists (1976).